Hi, I’m PARVEJ HOSSAIN

 Use sticky labels to smooth the airport name hover.

-Customize colors and line styles with colorFactor()
+Customize colors and line styles with colorFactor() and dashArray.

 Explore more Leaflet providers for different map styles.